table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Review process

 The submission should be uploaded through the <a href="https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/TRL" target="blank">TRL Workshop page on OpenReview</a>.
 Papers will be reviewed in a single-anonymous manner.
 Reviewers will recommend submissions for oral or poster presentations.
-For poster presentations, we provide the option to submit a "YouTube short" recording that will be published on the website and YouTube channel of the workshop.
+For poster presentations, we provide the option to submit a "YouTube short" (60-second pitch) recording that will be published on the website and YouTube channel of the workshop.
 All accepted submissions will be published on the website but the workshop is non-archival.
 The papers and reviews are also published on OpenReview after the notification date.

 ## Novelty and conflicts